My Life In The Land: A Lifelong Study In Contemporary Landscape

 Primary Disciplines: I maintain a dual landscape art practice as both Lino Print Artist and oil painter

-Mediums: Oil paint, linocut and monotype, black and white media, and other (including digital painting).
-No AI
+Mediums: Oil paint, linocut and monotype, black and white media, and other (including digital drawing/painting.
+No AI)

 Subjects: Outdoor – the English landscape – coast, countryside, and wild places; the English Oak; occasional green spaces in city scenes